Call OUH Fund for Pre-graduate Stipends

 Considerations

 Patients are members of the assessment committee and will review the applications alongside other committee members.
-The primary focus of the patients is on the layman’s summary and description of patient involvement, why these parts must be understandable to a non-specialist.
+The primary focus of the patients is on the layman’s summary and description of patient involvement.

 Consequently, the layman’s summary in Danish should:

-- be drawn up without applying technical terms and abbreviations and be a simple and accessible description of the project.
+- be drawn up without applying technical terms and abbreviations and be an accessible description of the project understandable to a non-specialist.

 - in the first paragraph address the research question, its applicability including number of patients, and the need for solving the problem.